Fawsley

 Hundreds in the 12th century.
 According to Morton, the hundred-court was held under a beech-tree called Mangrave (perhaps a combination of '(ge)maene' and 'graf').

-The Domesday Book of 1086 confirms the population of Fawsley (Falelau) as around 50, but the Knightley family of Fawsley Hall developed sheep farming at the expense of their peasant tenants, who were all evicted by the turn of the 15th century.
+The Domesday Book of 1086 confirms the population of Fawsley as around 50, but the Knightley family of Fawsley Hall developed sheep farming at the expense of their peasant tenants, who were all evicted by the turn of the 15th century.
 The hall and the church are all that remain of Fawsley.

 Fawsley Hall

 Fawsley Hall and landscape park was created by the Knightley family.
 Richard Knightley, a well-to-do Staffordshire lawyer, bought the manor of Fawsley in 1416.
 His grandson Richard, knighted by Henry VII, built the first wing of the present house.